deepgram/deepgram-go-sdk/README.md

 ## Live Audio Transcription Quickstart

-You can find a [quick walkthrough](https://developers.deepgram.com/docs/live-streaming-audio-transcription) on our documentation site.
-Transcribing Live Audio is straightfoward using the following sample code:
+You can find a [walkthrough](https://developers.deepgram.com/docs/live-streaming-audio-transcription) on our documentation site.
+Transcribing Live Audio can be done using the following sample code:

 ```go
 // options